70425

 See Boyce G. K., 1937.
 Corpus of the Lararia of Pompeii.
 Rome: MAAR 14.(p.65, no.272)

-According to Garcia y Garcia, all the rear part of this dwelling were damaged by the bombing in September 1943.
+According to Garcia y Garcia, all the rear parts of this dwelling were damaged by the bombing in September 1943.

 Demolition of the atrium, fauces and two other rooms in this area occurred, including the falling of the painted fourth style plaster.